-Formation of the Hong Kong Veterans (By Jimmy Keir)
+Formation of the Hong Kong Masters (By Jimmy Keir)

 In 1981, when Con Conway was President of the Hong Kong Hockey Association, a representative team went to the games in Perth.
 Jimmy Keir was the Manager/player.
 Zia Hussian was Captain.
 Peter Kennedy, of Western Australia, on meeting us at 4.00 am at the air-port, commented, "Thank goodness you boys from Hong Kong have arrived.
 Now that we have a fourth nation we can soon be a true International."
 We were a triangular.
 Malaysia was not present.
 However, in 1982, again in Perth, with the four countries participating we could claim the first International and the start of the Pac Rim.

 Jimmy Keir, Player/Manager of the Hong Kong Masters team, makes a speech at Perth in 1981

 On our first visit the Aussies admitted they were expecting a team of Chinese from Hong Kong and one that did not drink.
 They were soon mistaken.
 Instructions had been given to keep the beer mugs of our Aussie hosts always full to show our appreciation of their hospitality.
 We had been well looked after in various homes.